pbrena/ggkDecentSkale/README.md

 When we build a server description, what we're really doing is building a hierarchical structure of D-Bus objects that conforms to [BlueZ's standards for GATT services](https://git.kernel.org/pub/scm/bluetooth/bluez.git/plain/doc/gatt-api.txt).
 The `*Begin()` and `*End()` calls are the building blocks for this hierarchy.

 GGK uses this server description to build an [XML introspection](https://dbus.freedesktop.org/doc/dbus-specification.html#introspection-format) used to register the object hierarchy with D-Bus.
-You can view the generated XML for your services by launching the `standalone` application with the `-d` parameter.
+You can view the generated XML for your services by launching the `LaunchDecent` application with the `-d` parameter.

 GGK also uses the server description to implement the [D-Bus ObjectManager](https://dbus.freedesktop.org/doc/dbus-specification.html#standard-interfaces-objectmanager) interface which is used to describe our services.
 When we eventually register our application with BlueZ, BlueZ will use our ObjectManager interface to enumerate our services.
 GGK manages this for us automatically.